zskilz/GuitarScales/README.md

         $(document).ready(guitarScales.init());
     </script>

-It will append the guitarScales component to the body unless a jQuery selector is specified.
+It will append the guitarScales component to the body unless a jQuery selector is specified (eg.`guitarScales.init('#myContainer')`).
 Multiple instances not supported, so make sure your container selector returns one object.